Social Security (SSD/SSI) Attorneys

 Supplemental Security Income, or SSI, is a benefit for adults and children who are disabled and have limited income and resources.
 If you have too much income you will be denied SSI benefits no matter how severe your medical problems.
 Your disability or medical condition must meet the same requirements as those outlined above for SSD benefits.

 If you are unable to work due to injury or illness, having an experienced Social Security attorney in your corner can make a huge difference.
-Attorney Alexis Berg-Townsend is one of the Lehigh Valley’s very best Social Security attorneys, having won benefits for countless clients over the years.
-Alexis leads a group of talented attorneys who can help steer you through every step of the SSD and SSI process, from the initial application to the appeal.
-Our team knows the strategies that work with the SSA and we will fight tirelessly to help secure the disability benefits you deserve.
+Attorney Alexis Berg-Townsend is one of the Lehigh Valley’s foremost Social Security attorneys.
+She has won benefits for countless clients over the years.
+Alexis leads a group of talented attorneys who can help steer you through every step of the SSD and SSI process, from the initial application to the appeals.